ucsc/site-freespeech/_src/laws-policies.md

 - Time: Amplified sound is [requires advance approval](https://someca.ucsc.edu/resources/protocols.html#amplified-sound) in order to ensure classes, meetings, and other activities are not disturbed
 - Place: Posting of information on university buildings is limited to designated bulletin boards.
 [Read more](https://crown.ucsc.edu/activities/flier_posting_numbers.pdf).
-- Manner: Distribution of literature may not obstruct the ingress and egress from university buildings.
-LINK
+- Manner: Distribution of literature may not obstruct the [ingress and egress from university buildings](https://deanofstudents.ucsc.edu/student-conduct/student-handbook/).

 A more complete list of university time, place, and manner restrictions can be found in the [Policy on Speech and Advocacy](https://deanofstudents.ucsc.edu/student-conduct/student-handbook/30.00.pdf).